AndyQ/NFCPassportReader/readme.md

 * Reads DG1 (MRZ data) and DG2 (Image) in both JPEG and JPEG2000 formats
 * Passive Authentication (in Sample app only at the moment)

-This is still very early days - the code is by no means perfect and there are still some rough edges  - there ARE most definately bugs and I'm sure I'm not doing things perfectly.
+This is still very early days - the code is by no means perfect and there are still some rough edges  - there ARE most definitely bugs and I'm sure I'm not doing things perfectly.

-It reads and verifies y passport (and others I've been able to test) fine, however your milage may vary.
+It reads and verifies my passport (and others I've been able to test) fine, however your mileage may vary.

 ## Usage
 To use, you first need to create the Passport MRZ Key which consists of the passport number, date of birth and expiry date (including the checksums).